LeBatter/Off_comic_website/README.md

-Feel Free to report any typos in issues
+Feel Free to report any typos in contact